faris-agour/insightops-ai/README.md

 # InsightOps AI

-InsightOps AI is an early-stage agentic system designed to analyze business data, generate insights, and assist in decision-making workflows.
+InsightOps AI is an early-stage agentic system that analyzes business data, identifies root causes, and supports decision-making workflows.

 ## Key Idea

-Unlike traditional dashboards, InsightOps AI focuses on explaining why changes happen and suggesting what to do next.
+Unlike traditional dashboards, InsightOps AI focuses on explaining why changes happen and suggesting what actions to take.

 ## Early Scope

 - Minimal API entrypoint with a first agent-like analyze endpoint